ToshioCP/tcsv/doc.md

 Csv data has rows and columns.
 The first row is a header.
-The second row or after is called record.
+The second row and after are called records.
 Each element is called a field.
 The columns are also called fields.

 If you read a csv file, the headers appear at the top of the table.
 Records are shown in the body of the table.
-If the number of records are more than the number of rows of the table, you can scroll it to look at the hidden records.
+If the number of records are more than the number of rows in the screen, you can scroll it to see hidden records.

 ### Create a new csv

 Click on the menu button and select `New` menu.
-Then "Define new fields" dialog appears.
+Then "Modify fields" dialog appears.

 There are three buttons on the tool bar.

-- `Insert Field`
+- `Append new field`
-- `Append Field`
+- `Insert new field before` followed by a GtkEntry.
+The number can be edited.
+Its default is zero.
-- `Remove Field`
+- `Clean`

-Click on `Insert Field` or `Append Field`, then a button and a text entry appears.
+Click on `Append new field`, then a new row is added to the end of the rows.
-The label of the button is `0`.
+Click on `Insert new field`, then a new row appears before the row that has a line number in the GtkEntry.
-It shows the position of the row.
+The last column of the rows are entries (GtkText).
-The entry is focused so you can enter a character by typing your keyboard.
+You can enter characters from your keyboard.
 But only visible characters can be inputted.
 For example, you can't put NL (new line) into the buffer.